 That original group, made up of would-be farmers, sustainable agriculture activists, and community organizers—all passionate about food and farming—continued to meet often over the ensuing winter.
 We called ourselves MERF in those days: the Madison Eaters Revolutionary Front.
 In the northeast, CSA first took shape when a community of folks learned about CSA, and then they took the logical step of seeking to start a CSA project to serve themselves and their immediate community.
 MERF had much bigger plans, plotting a campaign that would result in not one, but eight CSA farms in the next growing season.

 Of the eight farms that slogged through the wet, wet spring of 1993 and delivered the first CSA boxes and bags to Madison, two are still operating as “traditional” CSA farms.
 A third that ended as a result of farmer health issues (bad back), has since emerged as a cooperative effort in which 20 families share equally in growing and harvesting crops such as canning tomatoes, garlic, winter squash, beans and potatoes.
 Many others have emerged to fill the ground-breaking shoes of those that have found CSA not their cup of tea or have retired from farming.
-All told, over 60 farms have at one time or another joined the coalition as CSA farms, serving memberships as small as 4 and as large as over 1000 households.
-Currently, there are 42 farms in the Madison Area Community Supported Agriculture Coalition or MACSAC (the group adopted this more benign name while still chanting “MERF, MERF, MERF” at closed meetings).
+All told, over 90 farms have at one time or another joined the coalition as CSA farms, serving memberships as small as 4 and as large as over 1000 households.
+Currently, there are 44 farms in the coalition.
+The group adopted the more benign name of Madison Area CSA Coalition (MACSAC) soon after, while still chanting “MERF, MERF, MERF” at closed meetings.

 The non-farmer members of MACSAC helped those eight farms launch their CSA memberships by serving as “ombudsmen” that first year.
 In essence, we divided ourselves up and served as 1 or 2 member “core groups”–consulting and encouraging the growers as they found members, organized delivery-sites, and began the growing season.
 We also worked together with the growers to organize the first MACSAC Spring Event.
 This was an open-house style gathering that featured presentations that explained the basics of CSA and allowed the public to stroll from table-to-table, farmers’ market style, and meet all the growers and learn about their farms.
 The event was a huge success and has become an annual affair.

-That was how MACSAC began 18 years ago.
-When we celebrated our tenth year of existence the Coalition took a major step in its evolution.
+That was how MACSAC began 26 years ago.
+When we celebrated our tenth year of existence the coalition took a major step in its evolution.
 For the first 10 years, MACSAC had no legal standing and ran all its finances through a non-profit fiscal sponsor.
 That organization closed shop, however, and in 2002 MACSAC filed for 501c3 status, writing bylaws and electing a board.
 That year we were awarded 501c4 status.
 In 2010, we applied for 501c3 status again.
 Anyone who has been involved in non-profits knows about the energy and time this requires.
 Most often, this hard work is done in the early stages of a group’s life when there are lots of spirited volunteers.
-Our hope is that MACSAC’s relative maturity and focused sense of purpose will carry the day and allow for a smooth transition through incorporation.
+Our hope was that MACSAC’s relative maturity and focused sense of purpose would carry the day and allow for a smooth transition through incorporation.
+Then, in 2012, the coalition changed its name to FairShare CSA Coalition to encompass its wider reach across the Midwest.

-Most of the volunteer activists who put in long hours to launch MACSAC have moved on to other projects.
-A dedicated Board made up of growers and local food activists advise the direction of the Coalition and three employees run the office.
-The staff produce a bimonthly newsletter, coordinate the annual CSA Open House and annual Bike the Barns fundraising event, sell the Coalition’s cookbook (From Asparagus to Zucchini), organize farmer training and resource sharing, and conduct outreach in the community.
-If the CSA Open House is the activity that brings the farms together in a collective effort to reach the Madison community with the CSA message, the Cookbook is what has made it possible to sustain the Coalition as non-farmer volunteers left the group.
+Most of the volunteer activists who put in long hours to launch FairShare have moved on to other projects.
+A dedicated Board made up of growers and local food activists advise the direction of the Coalition and four employees run the office.
+The staff produce a monthly newsletter, coordinate the annual CSA Open House and annual Bike the Barns fundraising event, sell the Coalition’s cookbooks (From Asparagus to Zucchini and Farm-Fresh & Fast), organize farmer training and resource sharing, and conduct outreach in the community.
+If the CSA Open House is the activity that brings the farms together in a collective effort to reach the Madison community with the CSA message, the cookbook is what has made it possible to sustain the coalition as non-farmer volunteers left the group.
 Proceeds from sales of the book fund the staff positions and provide a budget for the organization.
 From Asparagus to Zucchini was launched to help local CSA members cope with all the fresh food they received from their farm but the book is now sold across the nation, mostly to CSA farms who pass them along to their members.

 One of the original goals of the original MERF group was to work to make CSA in Madison accessible to all and not only a privilege for the well-to-do.
 These goals lay somewhat dormant for many years as the farms worked through the bugs of their first several seasons.
 Eventually the Partner Shares Program was launched.
 This program channels grants and fundraising contributions to help offset the cost of CSA membership for needy households.
 In 2002, 38 individual households and five organizations serving low-income communities were a part of this program.
-In 2009, the Partner Shares Program assisted nearly 120 individual households and 5 organizations in receiving CSA vegetable shares.
+In 2018, the Partner Shares Program assisted over 175 individual households and several organizations in receiving CSA vegetable shares.

 The large lot at the Big Pink is now home to Drumlin Community Farm, a smallish CSA project that, given its proximity to Madison, has made delivery of its weekly harvest shares as sustainable as it gets.
 Boxes of fresh produce are delivered by bicycle!
 Whenever I visit Drumlin I always think back to that evening in 1992 when folks began dreaming and scheming about CSA…and the revolution started.

-— John Hendrickson, one of MACSAC’s founders, is often found chanting “MERF MERF MERF” while picking a vast array of cherry tomato varieties on his farm, Stone Circle Farm.
+— John Hendrickson, one of FairShare’s founders, is often found chanting “MERF MERF MERF” while picking a vast array of cherry tomato varieties on his farm, Stone Circle Farm.